Latin Americans hail Francis as man to lead troubled Church

 "The pope couldn't be Brazilian, after all, GOD is Brazilian," tweeted Cristiano Romero, a journalist.

-(Reporting by Reuters bureaux; Writing by Alison Williams; Editing by Giles Elgood)
+(Reporting by Reuters correspondents in United States, Chile, Argentina, Brazil, Mexico, Nigeria, Ireland; Writing by Alison Williams; Editing by Giles Elgood)